francoisao/francoisao/README.md

 - 👋 Hi, I’m @francoisao
 - 👀 I’m interested in science, technology, particulary in privacy, security and additive manufacturing
-- 🌱 I’m currently learning powershell, python, NX… and hopefully C
+- 🌱 I’m currently learning powershell, python,…
-- 💞️ I’m looking to collaborate on nice additive manufacturing software projects

 <!---
 francoisao/francoisao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.